lifecoderonak/Free-List-Manager/README.md

 # Free-List-
-A Simple Free List Manager for OS
+A Simple Free List Manager for Operating Systems Course